 Federated Learning

-$$F(w) = \frac{1}{N}\sum_{i=1}^N \ell(x_i, y_i; w),$$
+$$\min_{w\in\mathbb{R}^d} F(w) = \frac{1}{N}\sum_{i=1}^N \ell(x_i, y_i; w)$$

-$$F(w) = \sum_{k=1}^K \frac{n_k}{n_{total}} F_k(w),$$
+$$F(w) = \sum_{k=1}^K \frac{n_k}{n_{total}} F_k(w)$$

 FedSGD

-$$w^{t+1} = w^t - \eta \sum_{k=1}^K \frac{n_k}{n_{total}} \nabla F_k(w^t),$$
+$$w^{t+1} = w^t - \eta \sum_{k=1}^K \frac{n_k}{n_{total}} \nabla F_k(w^t)$$

 FedAvg